lastres0rt/frontend-nanodegree-feedreader/README.md

 # Jasmine Unit Testing

 This project is the last one of the Udacity Front-End Web Developer Nanodegree, meant to explore Test-Driven Development.
+The sample project for testing purposes is an RSS feed reader.

 ## How to Open the App